TechnoMageKOMT/Programming_Notes/JavaScript/AndrewMead/A_Basics.md

 Variables can be declared and initialised at the same time or in the case of `let` and `var` variables can be declared without initialisation.

+More than one variable can be declared in one statement.
+E.g., `let x, y, z`.

 ## Casting of Data Types

 This refers to the ability to change a variable from one type to another.